neelkamath/project-setup/kotlin-jvm-backend.md

 <summary>Reason</summary>

 - Kotlin has the largest backend ecosystem.
 For example:
-  - The best message brokers, RocketMQ and RabbitMQ, have official JVM libraries but not Node.js ones.
+  - RocketMQ and RabbitMQ have official JVM libraries but not Node.js ones.
 There is a third party Node.js library for RabbitMQ, but it lacks critical features such as publisher confirms.
   - The best relational DB library will be an SQL DSL.
 JVM has jOOQ but it's next to impossible to find such libraries in other ecosystems.